 - Tick the copyright declaration box.
 Please note: this is a legal requirement.

 - The copyright declaration requires you to confirm that photocopied items will only be used for private study or for research for a non-commercial purpose.
-Please see the section on commercial use at the bottom of this page if you feel your request constitutes commercial copying.
+Please see the section on commercial use further down on this page if you feel your request constitutes commercial copying.

 - Once your ILL request has been submitted, you can track it by checking the Library Catalogue My Account page.